AidanSpeakss/AidanSpeakss/README.md

 ![Hi there 👋, I'm Aidan](img.svg)
 I'm a computer science student at the University of Wisconsin-Stout.
 A junior front-end developer at FMG Suite.
 A full-stack web developer for Platteville Web Solutions.
-The owner of DevAidan LLC, which is a business set up to take over the operations of Platteville Web Solutions.
+The owner of DevAidan LLC.
 And I moonlight as an InfoSec researcher for cybernews.com.
 I don't know what path I want to take yet, am I a business owner, a cyber-security analyst, a developer?
 Only time will tell!
 But in the meantime, have a look at some of my open-source projects below, and please visit my website: https://devaidan.com/

 ### Projects:
 - [Streamer Mode for Firefox](https://github.com/AidanSpeakss/streamer-mode-for-firefox) - Hides personal information from pages, similar to Discord's Streamer mode.
 (Javascript) **[Finished, Actively Maintained]**